 Our focus on water extends to our agriculture processing plants as well.
-For example, our tomato processing plants in Dixon and Stockton, California, reduced freshwater pumped per ton of tomatoes processed by 35 percent in FY2015 as compared to a 2010 baseline.
+For example, our tomato processing plants in Dixon and Stockton, California, reduced freshwater pumped per ton of tomatoes processed by 41 percent in FY2016 as compared to a 2010 baseline.
 The plants track performance daily throughout each harvest season.
 During the off season, learnings from harvest are built into improvement plans to be implemented during the following harvest.

 As a proactive employer and neighbor, these actions began even before it was clear California had entered its most recent drought.
+In 2015, Campbell also became a founding member of the California Water Action Collaborative, a platform of diverse stakeholders working together to improve water security in California for people, business, agriculture and nature.